easegress-io/easegress/doc/user_cases/reverse_proxy.md

 #...
 ```

-As the example above, all we need is valuing the `cacheSize` to indicated the lru cache's size.
+Like the example above, all we need is to set the `cacheSize` to indicated the LRU cache's size.
 It will disuse the least used cache value firstly.

 ## References